jimmy-little/jimmy-little.github.io/_posts/writing/2016-06-12-wwdc-week-of-wants-vol-6.md

 ### Hardware

 There's the Echo, and there's Google Home.
 I want a Siri box in my house.
-In [Volume 4][v4] of this series, I talked about the [eero][eero] system that I would love to see emulated with Siri boxes.
+In [Volume 4][1] of this series, I talked about the [eero][2] system that I would love to see emulated with Siri boxes.
 I also wrote about wanting Siri to high-five Beats and make a Sonos-style system I can put all over the house.
 That's the real dream.

 ### Smarter Siri